LLDevLab/Examples/Arduino/Math_for_Linux/README.txt

-This is an example code for video, about debugging avr programms using gdb simulation.
+This is an example code for video, about debugging avr programs using gdb simulation.